iwparry/cloud_computing_with_AWS/AWS_VPC/VPC.md

 # VPC - Virtual Private Cloud
 A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data centre, but with the benefits of using the scalable infrastructure of AWS.
-Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
+Amazon VPC enables you to launch AWS resources into a virtual network that you've defined and that is isolated from the rest of the AWS public cloud, so you can manage all these resources privately.

 AWS provides us with a default VPC, which we can view in the VPC console.